CoryBorek/PseudocodeCompiler/log.md

 - Fixed a few bugs with functions
 - Fixed return types of functions with data types
 - Added a way to set argument datatypes if it's not accurately guessable
+- Made it possible to use a `READ` function
+- Fixed a bug when updating file types that thought a DataType was being declared
--
+- Added Breaks and Continues

-Time Spent: 1 3/4 Hours
+Time Spent: 3 Hours